MicrodigitElettronica/MD240-Uploader/README.md

 In order to provide always the last version of your firmware, the Tiny Uploader automatically downloads a firmware binary file from the internet and flashes it.
 So you will have to upload it somewhere and get an accesible URL.

- 1. Clone de repository and make sure you have python3 and pip3 installed on your computer.
+ 1. Clone the repository and make sure you have python3 and pip3 installed on your computer.
  2. Generate the header logo file: The header logo file is defined in binary on the Banner.py file.
 Thankfully we provide a script to generate that file from a png file.
 The origianl photo is a 558x300px PNG with transparency.
 Execute `python3 generateBanner.py <yourfile.png>` and it will generate a new file Banner.py for you.
  3. Edit the `firmwareURL.py` file and change the URL to the url of your firmware bin file.
  4. Your project is ready.
 Execute `pip3 install -r requirements.txt` followed by `python3 tasmotizer.py` and you can already test your Tiny Uploader.